-- Applicants selecting the Manufacturer’s Licence, for example, will choose their applicable core activity from three licence types.
-They can also add secondary or additional activities by selecting one of four endorsements, including two new endorsements for temporary extension of a retail store and delivery activities.
+- Applicants selecting the Manufacturer’s Licence, for example, will choose their applicable core activity from three licence types (Brewery, Winery or Distillery).
+They can also add secondary or additional activities by selecting from five endorsements.

 Note: The LLCA also provides for a Licence to Operate as a Wholesaler category; however, the regulation provides that the Registrar shall not issue this licence.